 The above list even understates the lustre associated with San Francisco performances of the work, since Boehme recorded Ochs twice, and neither Sena Jurinac (1971) nor Leonie Rysanek (1978) produced studio recordings of the Marschallin (although Jurinac did record Octavian).
 Nor have their been studio recordings since 1993 available to highlight such impressive talents as Renee Fleming, Franz Hawlata and Susan Graham (2000) or Dame Felicity Lott and Eric Halfvarson (1993).

-In point of fact, however, the great casts that Gaetano Merola assembled for the S. F. Opera in the 1940s (except during the 1942 through 1944 seasons when German romantic comedies about the Austrian upper class were out of favor in most English-speaking countries) would perform the opera one or two times in the home season and perhaps once on tour.
+The great casts that Gaetano Merola assembled for the S. F. Opera in the 1940s (except during the 1942 through 1944 seasons when German romantic comedies about the Austrian upper class were out of favor in most English-speaking countries) would perform the opera one or two times in the home season and perhaps once on tour.
 It has been only when presented in the last 30 years that the run of performances have been more than five performances in a single season.

 The San Francisco performance tradition with the Strauss comedy began three decades after the opera’s premiere.
 We are now approaching the ten decade mark.
 Centenary celebrations of opera first performances are often a big deal, and it is not inconceivable that it has occurred to San Francisco Opera management that it would be appropriate for San Francisco to be one of the places for the opera’s birthday to be observed.

 There are some special observations that can be made of the 2007 performances.
 First, they represent the casting choices of former General Director Pamela Rosenberg and the current musical director (Runnicles) who will pass on the reins of the latter position to Nicola Luisotti two seasons from now.
 It was a truly elegant cast from whom Runnicles was able to elicit a superb performance.